DarkGhostHunter/Laratraits/README.md

 ### Pipelines

-* [`QueuesPipeline`](src/Pipelines/DispatchesPipeline.php): Makes any class extending a Pipeline to be queueable, which is useful when pipelines have expensive logic.
+* [`PipesThrough`](src/PipesThrough.php): Allows any class to be sent itself through a pipeline or, alternatively, queue a Job to process the pipeline later.

 ### Global Scopes